The NHS in the UK

 If you are coming from an EEA country it is important that you get a European Health Insurance Card (EHIC) before you come to the UK.
 This will show you are eligible for free GP and hospital treatment.
 For more information visit the UKCISA Healthcare page or European Commission’s website

 Find a Dentist

 It is recommended that you also register with dentist that is part of the NHS.
 You still need to pay for treatment on your teeth, but it will be less expensive if you use an NHS dentist.
-The University Medical Centre has a dental practice on the first floor, which you can register with.
-Or there are others in the city.
+The University Medical Centre has a dental practice on the first floor.
+You can register with one of those dentists, or others in the city.
 You do not need to go to your GP first if you need to see the dentist.

 Find an Optometrist